Adam Enfroy Logo

 Identifying trends in customer behavior can help you understand what is causing customers to stay or leave.

-One can then use this information to change your business to improve customer retention.
+Use this information to change your business to improve customer retention.

 To Generate Reports